ajit-sharmaGH/ajit-sharmaGH/README.md

 ###  ABOUT ME 🖥

-- 🔭 I’m currently working on my MERN Stack
+- 🔭 I’m currently working on my MERN Stack skills ( mostly focused on UI/UX )
 - 🌱 I’m currently learning Java Programming and Backend
 - 👯 I’m looking to collaborate on Frontend Projects
 - 🤔 I’m looking for help with APIs and Backend